oils-for-unix/oils/README.md

     pgen2/            # Parser Generator, borrowed from CPython mycpp/            # Experimental translator from typed Python to C++.
                       # Depends on MyPy.
-    opy/              # Python compiler in Python
-      lib/            # Common code
+    opy/              # Python compiler in Python (mycpp/ will replace it) lib/            # Common code
       compiler2/      # Bytecode compiler
       byterun/        # Metacircular bytecode VM in Python